Made in Builder

 See the Pen grid-template-areas - 5 by sami (@samijaber) on CodePen.

-NOTE: You’ll notice that I had explicitly set grid-template-columns and grid-template-rows.
-This is needed because the CSS Grid will otherwise collapse the stretched elements, resulting in fewer rows/columns that we want.
-We use the repeat(x, 1fr) function to tell CSS that we want x rows (or columns), each splitting the available "free space" (fr) equally.
+Notice that I explicitly set grid-template-columns and grid-template-rows.
+This is needed because the CSS Grid will otherwise collapse the stretched elements, resulting in fewer rows/columns than we want.
+We use the repeat(x, 1fr) function to tell CSS that we want x rows (or columns) to split the available free space, fr, equally.

 • An element can only stretch into a rectangle.
 This means that this example: